Nutapol/Test-Ascend/README.md

 ## Libary

 >This library comes with a comprehensive demo application built on the MVVM concept.
-The demo application uses popular libraries such as RxJava, Coroutines, , OkHttp, Retrofit, Glide.
+The demo application uses popular libraries such as Koin, Coroutines, OkHttp, Retrofit, Glide.

 ## Simmulator